 18. Yatsuhashi (八橋)

-The specialty of Kyoto, with the texture of mochi and contains cinnamon.
-They are sometimes cooked and crunchy.
-Other times, they are served with bean filling.
+The signature sweet of Kyoto, with the chewy texture of mochi and a warm cinnamon flavor.
+They are sometimes baked and crunchy; other times, served soft with a bean filling.